roytang/blog/content/quotes/sig.md

 ---

-&quot;We will encourage you to develop the three great virtues of a programmer: laziness, impatience, and hubris.&quot;
+"We will encourage you to develop the three great virtues of a programmer: laziness, impatience, and hubris."